cyverse-gis/suas-metadata/Calliope/Import.md

 If you would like to specify that an imported image was taken at a NEON site you can do one of two things:
 1. To manually specify which site an image was taken at, drag a NEON site from the left panel onto the central image preview or onto the image on the right panel to tag it with the site.
 You may also drag it to a directory, indicating that all images in that directory were taken at the given NEON site.
 2. To automatically detect which site an image was taken at, select an image or directory, and then click on the globe icon in the top right corner of the central image preview window.
 You can then pick either:
-    - Detect if the image was taken at NEON site is within <input> km of the center point
+    - Detect if the image was taken at NEON site is within <input> km of the center point.
+The closest site is picked.
-    - Detect if image was taken inside of a NEON site based on the site's boundary.
+    - Detect if image was taken inside of a NEON site based on the site's polygonal boundary.

-The first option will test each image to see if it is within a certain distance of the center point of the site.
-If it is close to multiple sites, the closest one is picked.
-The second option will test if the image was taken inside of a know NEON site's boundary.
+Once an image has been tagged with a NEON site, its icon will be updated with the NEON icon.